My Chef’s Apron

 Ingredients to make creamy curried cauliflower pumpkin soup.

-• Garlic Cloves: Freshly sautéed garlic adds incredible depth to this creamy pumpkin soup.
+• Garlic cloves: Freshly sautéed garlic adds a lovely aromatic base to this creamy pumpkin soup.

-• Coconut Cream: This is what gives the soup its rich, creamy texture without dairy.
-It balances the spices and adds just the right amount of natural sweetness.
-Use any extras in my One Skillet Creamy Leeks With Cod Fillets.
+• Coconut cream: This is what makes the soup truly creamy and satisfying without any dairy.
+It also softens the curry spices and adds a subtle natural sweetness.
+Use any leftovers in my One Skillet Creamy Leeks With Cod Fillets.

 How To Make It